Polymarket/neg-risk-ctf-adapter/docs/NegRiskAdapter.md

 There is an optional `feeRate` market parameter which exists to implement a fee on the conversion.
 Collected fees are sent to the `vault` address.

 It is necessary to synthetically mint wrapped collateral in order to collateralize the resulting YES tokens.
-Careful book keeping ensures that the value of outstanding YES tokens will never exceed the value of collateral in the wrapped collateral contract.
+Careful bookkeeping ensures that the value of outstanding YES tokens will never exceed the value of collateral in the wrapped collateral contract.
 In this process, it is necessary to burn NO tokens; they are sent to an uncontrolled burn address.

 ### Parameters